8 X 10 = 25.00

 20 X 30 = 350.00

-4449!”
-I love trains and over the years have found that I am not alone.
-SP 4449 was a beauty and a real treat to watch as she pulled through the
+trains and over the years have found that I am not alone.
+SP 4449 was a beauty and a real treat to watch as she pulled through the Sunset Junction building

-locomotive and tender weighs 433 tons and it operates with a boiler pressure of 300 psi.
-Her eight 80” diameter drivers and unique booster truck
+tender weighs 433 tons and it operates with a boiler pressure of 300 psi.
+Her eight 80” diameter drivers and unique booster truck can apply 5,500

-for three years to the delight of over 30 million people.
-She is arguably one of the most beautiful locomotives ever built – and kept that way by
+years to the delight of over 30 million people.
+She is arguably one of the most beautiful locomotives ever built – and kept that way by the all-volunteer